Diabetes and Obesity CARE Council Logo

 Velocity has conducted trials that have led to 20+ product approvals for diabetes, obesity, and dyslipidemia

 The Velocity Diabetes and Obesity Council to Accelerate Research Excellence (CARE) develops best practices to guide recruitment, screening, trial conduct, and retention strategies for all Velocity sites.
-This council is led by renowned physicians with extensive research and medical practice experience, along with veteran operational leaders.
+This council is led by experts with extensive research and medical practice experience, along with veteran operational leaders.

 Given the high prevalence of obesity (40%+) and diabetes (11%+) among U.S. adults, these diseases represent a growing therapeutic need, particularly as children become increasingly affected by these diseases.
 While afflicted populations are large, the diversity of concurrent therapies and lifestyle considerations can quickly complicate clinical trial design, screening, and enrollment.